Psychedelic/dank-docs/docs/basic-concepts/dank-users.md

 ![](imgs/architecture.svg)

 Dank Users are Principal IDs that access to Dank's Open Internet Service.
-A user can ask Dank for a new Principal ID, or add their own.

 Dank gives Principal IDs the capability of becoming a versatile and powerful 'main account' for users on the Internet Computer.
 How?
 By having Dank combine the features in finances, development, and identity into one seamless, abstracted environment.